iron-io/docs/mq/3/host/index.md

   </ul>
 </section>

-<p>The basic format is very similar for most major languages.
+<p style='clear:both;'>The basic format is very similar for most major languages.
 These examples are using the ```mq-aws-eu-west-1-1.iron.io``` cluster, but that should be changed for your needs:

 <h3 id='curl'>cURL</h3>
 ```bash